Homepage / Cancer Info: Cancer AWARENESS

 Gallbladder & Bile Duct Cancer

+If it is diagnosed early enough, it can be cured by removing the gallbladder, part of the liver and associated lymph nodes.
 Most often it is found after symptoms such as abdominal pain, jaundice and vomiting occur, and it has spread to other organs such as the liver.

 It is a rare cancer that is thought to be related to gallstones building up, which also can lead to calcification of the gallbladder, a condition known as porcelain gallbladder.
-Porcelain gallbladder is also rare.

-Gallbladder & Bile Duct Cancer Information
+Gallbladder & Bile Duct Cancer -Information

 The links below will take you directly to the website's pages on Gallbladder & Bile Duct Cancer

-Johns Hopkins
+Johns Hopkins - Bile Duct Cancer

-National Cancer Institute - bile duct cancer page
+National Cancer Institute - Gallbladder Cancer

-National Cancer Institute - gallbladder cancer page
+National Cancer Institute - Bile Duct Cancer

-Gallbladder & Bile Duct Cancer Resources
+Gallbladder & Bile Duct Cancer -Resources

-Cancer Compass - Bile Duct Cancer Discussion Forums
+City of Hope - Bile Duct Cancer

 The Cholangiocarinoma Foundation